G. Aron Ramirez

 Research and Teaching Interests

 I write and teach about the modern United States.
 My primary specialty is Latine history.
-My book project, The Death of the American Dream, en Español: The Problem of Latine Homeownership in the Late Twentieth Century (in progress), traces the patterns of homeownership attainable by the nation's Spanish-speaking minority after the passage of the Fair Housing Act of 1968.
-My book argues that Latines, who were only enumerated by the Census for the first time in 1970, provide an excellent case study to see how the federal government managed its commitment to antidiscrimination and equal opportunity with its newfound aversion to direct subsidies of the housing market.
+My book project, The Death of the American Dream, en Español: The "Hispanic Housing Crisis" and the Problem of Homeownership in the Neoliberal Order (manuscript in progress), traces the patterns of homeownership attainable by the nation's Spanish-speaking minority in the years between the passage of the Fair Housing Act (1968) and the all-time high in Latine homeownership (2000).
+My book treats Latines as a case study to see the fundamental differences in homeownership opportunity after 1968: the leadership of government-sponsored enterprises rather than Congress, the primacy of the secondary mortgage market as the leading site for affordable housing initiatives, and the emphasis on easy access to credit rather than affordability.
 The book is based on my dissertation, which won the Edwin W. Small Prize from the Yale Department of History and the Theron Rockwell Field Prize from the Yale Graduate School of Arts and Sciences.
 I have also published articles about the formation of a Mexican American middle class in Downey, California (my hometown), and the tension between use-value and exchange-value in the history of Black homeownership.

-I teach courses in modern US history, Latine history, and urban history.
+I teach courses at every level at Cal Poly.
+Once we are on semesters, I will be offering two new courses: Introduction to Latine History (a lecture course), and Introduction to US Urban History (a lecture course).
 At every level, I emphasize the acquisition of skills which will help students refine their abilities as readers, writers, and thinkers at Cal Poly and beyond.

 Articles